 Amendment 14 was developed in order to establish a MSY for the northern subpopulation of northern anchovy.
 Although two options were considered during the Amendment 13 process, neither was subsequently adopted by the Council.
-The Council took action in November 2014, approving the MSY, and the Amendment was approved by NMFS on March 23, 2015.
+The Council took action in November 2014, approving the MSY, and the Amendment was approved by NMFS on March 23, 2015 (80 FR 17352).

-Amendment 15 was approved in 2015 and added a suite of lower trophic level species to the FMP's list of ecosystem component (EC) species.
+Amendment 15 was approved by the Council in 2015 and added a suite of lower trophic level species to the FMP's list of EC species.
 Consistent with the objectives of the Council's FMPs and its Fishery Ecosystem Plan, Amendment 15 prohibits future development of commercial fisheries for the suite of EC species shared between all four FMPs (Shared EC Species) until and unless the Council has had an adequate opportunity to both assess the scientific information relating to any proposed directed fishery and consider potential impacts to existing fisheries, fishing communities, and the greater marine ecosystem.
+Amendment 15 was published by NMFS on April 4, 2016 (81 FR 19054).

-Amendment 16 was approved in January 2018.
+Amendment 16 was approved in January 2018 and published in the Federal Register by NMFS on February 14, 2018 (83 FR 6472).
 It allows for minor directed fishing on CPS finfish to continue, when the directed fishery is closed.
 This sector accounts for a very small portion of the overall catch of any particular CPS stock, and was determined to have not more than a negligible impact on the stock.
 However, for some small ports and producers, it can be an important source of income, especially when the directed fishery is closed.
 The amendment includes a maximum of one ton per vessel per day.

 Amendment 17 addresses fishing on overfished stocks.
 It removes the pre-specified 15 percent incidental landing limit and the de facto prohibition on directed fishing for live bait fishing when a stock is overfished, and instead requires the Council to take appropriate action to minimize fishing mortality to the extent practicable.
 The Council may impose incidental landing limits, harvest caps, or other management measures on live bait fishing on overfished stocks.
+Amendment 17 was approved by the Council in November 2018 and by NMFS in June 2019 (84 FR 40296).